CodeScop/Oge-Mai-Field-Guide/history/hunthistory02.md

 > We’ve tracked one of the Ancient Shepherd’s sheep roaming in the Valley, which means our Ancient is close!
 Velts is calling all able Dust Warriors to write, and together, we will locate the Shepherd’s three sheep and with them, track down the Ancient Shepherd.
 Help the Ancient Shepherd chase down their lost sheep.
 When all three sheep are found the Ancient will return to the Valley of Oge-Mai!

 Simulataneously, the individual quest **Valley of the Sheep** was released in the Global section (available to ALL players).
+It seems to have disappeared as of July 1 2020, so I'm adding it here for posterity:

+### Valley Of The Sheep

+- **Unlocked by:** Opening the Game
+- **Type:** Battle
+- **Requirements:** Defeat 1 each: Attleas, Shashi, Imali
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:** This is unusual in that it's offered **in the Global Quests instead of the Hunt Quests**.
+(At least, as of this writing on 26 Jun 2020; I suspect that it will eventually subside to the Hunt somehow.)

 This event had three stages: